 Doncic, Hardaway lead Mavericks over Trail Blazers, 120-112

-Doncic, who drained a career-high eight 3-pointers, had eight rebounds and seven assists in the 20-year-old’s first chance to tie Jason Kidd’s career club record of 21 triple-doubles.
-Doncic has an NBA-best 12 this season.
+Doncic had eight rebounds and seven assists in the young Slovenian’s first chance to tie Kidd’s Dallas career record of 21 triple-doubles.

+As long as the next one comes before Feb.
+28, Doncic will have at least three times as many triple-doubles before age 21 as the next person on the list – Magic Johnson with seven.

+“It’s crazy,” owner Mark Cuban said before the game.
+“To give J-Kidd some credit, the game’s a lot faster now, there’s a lot more points being scored.
+So it’s all relative.
+What he’s accomplished is just phenomenal.”

 Damian Lillard scored 34 points and Carmelo Anthony had 22 for the Blazers, who lost guard CJ McCollum to a sprained left ankle in the first half.
 Hassan Whiteside had 21 points and 18 rebounds.